alan-turing-institute/DTBase/DeveloperDocs.md

 The backend API is a flask app that provides REST API endpoints to facilitate reading and writing to the database.
 1. Navigate to the directory `dtbase/backend` and run the command `./run_localdb.sh`.
 You should then have the flask app listening on `http://localhost:5000` and be able to send HTTP requests to it.
 See the [API docs](dtbase/backend/README.md) for details.

-#### Running the frontend API
+#### Running the frontend

 The DTBase frontend is currently an extremely lightweight Flask webapp:
 1. Install npm
 2. Navigate to the directory `dtbase/backend` and run the command `./run.sh`.
-3. You should then have the flask app listening on `http://localhost:5000` and be able to send HTTP requests to it.
-See the [API docs](dtbase/backend/README.md) for details.
+3. You should now be able to view the webapp on your browser at http://localhost:8000.

-### Running an Azure Deployed Instance of DTBase
+### Running with an Azure Deployed Database

 1. Copy the file `.secrets/dtenv_template.sh` to `.secrets/dtenv.sh` and populate this file with values for the various environment variables (ask an existing developer for these).
 These environment variables will point towards an already existing database hosted on Azure.